bluebird78999/miniBrowser/README.md

 # miniBrowser
 a demo show for my keynote.
-I made a miniBrowser use 100 lines code,it's intresting.
+I used less than 200 lines of code to write a mini browser ,it's intresting.